Hi Sisters! We have the latest buzz right here. Let's keep you in the loop and get this morning started right! ☕️️

 In today's newsletter:

-Also on today's calendar: Sisters Clean Up Day and 4 more events.
+Also on today's calendar: Forest Bathing and 5 more events.

 Show off your photography skills and the sights around town!
 Click here to submit your Photo of the Day to Patch AM!